International students planning to graduate in May should review the following information pertaining to:

 - Continuing as a student at another university in the United States

-For guests who live outside of the United States and need proof of a student’s graduation in order to receive permission to visit, an official letter confirming student status and graduation date may be provided.
+For guests who live outside of the United States and need proof of a student’s graduation in order to receive permission to visit, an official letter (on Columbia University letterhead) confirming student status and graduation date may be provided.

 CC and SEAS undergraduate students should contact their CSA adviser.